Posted on

 Beginners guide to Steghide

 Hello, aspiring ethical hackers.
 In one of our previous blogposts, you have learnt in detail about steganography and types of steganography techniques.
-In this blogpost, you will learn about steghide, a tool that helps you to hide data in various kinds of image and audio files.
+In this blogpost, you will learn about steghide, a tool that can perform image steganography and audio steganography.

 Let’s see how this tool works.
 This tool is installed by default in Kali Linux.
 The command to use steghide is shown below.
 If it is not installed yet, the system will prompt you to install it as shown below.